 The potential offered by personalised medicines and genomic diagnostics to significantly improve patient outcomes could dramatically accelerate the whole system.
 Indeed, the Science and Technology Select Committee has previously stated that the value of ‘big data’ to the health sector already equates to £14.4bn.
 In fact analysis has found that efficiency savings of between £16bn and £66bn a year could be generated in the NHS if data was deployed properly.

 Empower wants to see the national rollout of integrated electronic patient health records as soon as possible, as well as statutory underpinning for the sharing of health data.

 However, that requires our health system to modernise, digitise and reform in order to collect, collate and utilise our health data in the right way and for the right reasons.

 How do we do it?

-First and foremost, we put patients front and centre of this process.
-We need to retain the crucial focus on empowering patients, policy makers, academics and the pharmaceutical industry and use health data to speed up the delivery of life-saving and life-enhancing treatments.
+First and foremost, we will put patients front and centre of this debate.
+We need to retain the crucial focus on empowering patients, policy makers, charities, academics and the pharmaceutical industry and use health data to speed up the delivery of life-saving and life-enhancing treatments.

-Empower: Data4Health will press the Government to see health data reforms through the legislative process as well as implementing the recommendations of the Accelerated Access Review.
-We will forge a coalition of patients, charities, clinicians and industry to ensure that reforms have patients’ needs and rights at their heart.
-We will also continue to hold the system to account where it is not serving patients’ best interests.
+Empower: Data4Health will continue to put pressure on the Government and regulators to play their part in delivering these reforms.
+This will include appropriate legislative reforms as well as implementing the recommendations of the Accelerated Access Programme.
+Empower will continue to be the pre-eminent coalition of patients, charities, clinicians and industry to ensure that policy reforms have the needs and rights of patients at heart.
+We will also continue to hold the NHS to account where it is not serving patients best interests.